avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### August 18th, 2020:

+I found the source of a lot of the weird behavior that I've been seeing.
+Evidently when I transfer a socket to another process, it continues to run on the first process anyway, resulting in unwanted handling of requests on the first process.
+The solution would ideally be to stop the SocketHandler but not close the socket itself, remove that SockerHandler from the Host's index, pass the socket through the process Pipe, create a new SocketHandler with the socket, then run the new SocketHandler on the worker process.
+This would effectively "pause" the socket while it's being transferred.
+At the moment I have no way to stop the SocketHandler without shutting down the socket completely, so I'll have to re-write some of the SocketHandler.
+Either that or duplicate the socket, and shutdown the original.

 ##### August 17th, 2020:

 Today was mainly just debugging.
 I ran across an issue where the initial "sign-on" request from the client streamer was being sent before the streamer itself was run on a new process.
 I know that's not a huge performance issue, but it feels like evidence of a bigger issue.
 I re-wrote some of that to give the startup procedure more flexibility.